Bonnie39/GlassX/README.md

 # GlassXI
+# DEVELOPMENT OF THIS FORK OF BORDERSKIN HAS NOT BEGUN YET!
+STAY TUNED FOR UPDATES!

 GlassXI is a free portable software that aims to bring back elements of the Aero design from Windows Vista & 7 such as reflective materials and background blurs.